adjust/xamarin_sdk/doc/xamarin_ios.md

 You can also pass in an optional transaction ID to avoid tracking duplicate revenues.
-The last ten transaction IDs are remembered and revenue events with duplicate transaction IDs are skipped.
+The last ten transaction IDs are remembered and revenue events with duplicated transaction IDs are skipped.
 This is especially useful for in-app purchase tracking.
 See an example below.

 If you want to track in-app purchases, please make sure to call `TrackEvent`